World War II in the Slovene Lands: Under Fascist Italy's occupation

-Compared to the German policies in the northern Nazi-occupied area of Slovenia and the forced Fascist italianization in the former Austrian Littoral annexed after the First World War, the initial Italian policy in the central Slovenia was not as violent.
+Compared to German policies and the forced Fascist italianization in the former Austrian Littoral annexed after the First World War, the initial Italian policy was not as violent.
 Tens of thousands of Slovenes from German-occupied Lower Styria and Upper Carniola escaped to the Province of Ljubljana until June 1941.
+Italian was introduced into schools only as a teaching subject.
+Non-political, cultural and sports associations were allowed.